Rhett & Link: Tours

 It was announced on May 16, 2017, that Rhett & Link would be going on tour around the United States in order to promote their upcoming book, performing at 16 theatres around the country.
-Tickets were made available for pre-sale the same day.
 The demand was so high that second shows were added to five of the theatres, bringing the total number of shows up to 21.
-Tickets were made available to the general public on May 19.
-A further two early shows were added to theatres in New York and Los Angeles on August 12, with the duo confirming this would be the last addition to the lineup, the final total number of shows at 23.
+A further two early shows were added to theatres in New York and Los Angeles on August 12, leaving the final total number of shows at 23.
 Every theatre sold every ticket for all of these shows.

-In 2018, it was announced that Rhett & Link would be performing three shows in Australia at the end of July.
-These shows were performed in Melbourne, Sydney and Brisbane on July 27, 29 and 30 respectively.
+In 2018, Rhett & Link performed three shows in Australia, in Melbourne, Sydney, and Brisbane on July 27, 29, and 30 respectively.

 Additionally, following the announcement of their Australian tour dates, the duo announced three further North American shows: Toronto, Atlantic City and Mashantucket on November 8, 9 and 10 respectively.
-It was also confirmed that these would be the last shows in 2018; however, there has been no confirmation that they would be the last tour dates ever.

 The November 10 show was the final show of the Tour of Mythicality.
-In February 2019, Rhett and Link held a concert in London as part of VidCon London.
-They had a number of other concerts in spring, summer, and fall 2019 under the title Rhett and Link Live.
+In February 2019, Rhett & Link held a concert in London as part of VidCon London.
+They had a number of other concerts in spring, summer, and fall 2019 under the title Rhett & Link Live.

-In the summer of 2024, Rhett and Link went on the Good Mythical Tour.
+In the summer of 2024, Rhett & Link went on the Good Mythical Tour.

-Rhett and Link while on tour at a stop in Washington D.C.
+Rhett & Link while on tour at a stop in Washington D.C.